 It is important to distinguish between shrinkage in the material due to manufacturing process and due to the forming process.
 In order to predict the latter, test trials must be performed.
 This will assist in holding the right tolerance.
 If part design does not include any details, male molds can be used to hold tolerances as they prevent the sheet from shrinking.

 Thermoformed parts often need to be trimmed before usage in final applications.
 Certain thermoforming machines have an in-line trimming station.
 Conventional fabrication operations, such as saw cutting and routing, can also be used.
-For more information on machining of ACRYLITE® sheet, please refer to the Cyro fabrication briefs or visit our Technology Center.
+For more information on machining of ACRYLITE® sheet, please refer to our fabrication briefs.

 The sheet undergoes various stresses during the thermoforming process due to stretching, forming, and temperature changes.
 The induced stress in the sheet makes it more susceptible to chemical attacks.
 For certain applications, such as those requiring sterilization with alcohols and other incompatible chemicals, stress in the sheet will cause the material to craze and crack over time.
 One way to relieve forming stress is to anneal the final part.